cocosrv/solar-data-tools/webinar/README.md

 ## Instructions

-Starting in a fresh Python 3.12 virtual environment, install the requirements:
+Starting in a fresh Python 3.12 virtual environment, install the requirements file in this directory (`solar-data-tools/webinar/requirements.txt`).
+From this directory, run:

 ```
 pip install -r requirements.txt